Needlify/Needlify/README.md

 ## About Needlify

 Needlify is a platform for sharing content and knowledge around IT and new technologies.
 Initially, this project was a proof of concept, however, as the development progressed, the idea materialized and it would be a shame to abandon the project.
-Our goal is to be able to offer a platform for sharing knowledge.
+My goal is to be able to offer a platform for sharing knowledge.

 Needlify is already available in its original version.
 This repository aims to refurbish this project with new technologies.